7 Jul 2017

 I usually work with the computer to do the artwork or storyboard, but doing sketches more than final drawings, it’s easy for me to do some changes.

 Inspiration is very important for the creative work, it’s necessary to take visual references before you do the art direction, but when the art is defined, it’s time to work with your own ideas.

 References should be used only as a way to understand what other designers do and why, but it’s very important that you create your artwork based on your own ideas, and the project needs."

 Position: Freelance Motion Designer

-I have a project template for after effects with predetermined folders to organise the different assets and subcomps.
+I have a project template for after effects with predetermined folders to organize the different assets and subcomps.
 I work a lot with DUIK but for a lot more than character animation, the function of attaching a puppet tool pin to a bone with just a click is extremely useful.
 I start working on an animatic that I can show the client and then work from that, cleaning and perfecting animation.
-I find it very helpful to create 3D simulations or event 2D ones when doing frame by frame animation, since it’s still a bit hard for me to nail the timing and spacing of things.
+I find it very helpful to create 3D simulations or event 2D ones when doing a frame by frame animation since it’s still a bit hard for me to nail the timing and spacing of things."

 Position: Motion Graphics Artist

 About inspiration.
-My #1 book for now is «Cartoon Animation» by Preston Blair.
-I’m absolutely 2D lover, I like to learn new techniques and apps to improve my animation.
-I’m inspired by Markus Magnusson, Seth Eckert, Jardeson Rocha and many others.
-Also I follow a lot great animators and illustrators from Russia and Ukraine.
+My #1 book, for now, is «Cartoon Animation» by Preston Blair.
+I’m an absolutely 2D lover, I like to learn new techniques and apps to improve my animation.
+I’m inspired by Markus Magnusson, Seth Eckert, Jardeson Rocha, and many others.
+Also, I follow a lot of great animators and illustrators from Russia and Ukraine.

 I often get ideas when I ride a bus or in a car.
-I don’t really like quiet places, I need to keep in touch with city, people.
-St Petersburg is also good place to get inspiration.
-I’m a traveller, so when I visit a new country and explore the city it’s always a very strong impression that affects my perception of the world and the profession.
+I don’t really like quiet places, I need to keep in touch with the city, people.
+St Petersburg is also a good place to get inspiration.
+I’m a traveler, so when I visit a new country and explore the city it’s always a very strong impression that affects my perception of the world and the profession."